memtt/malt/src/doc/common_functions.md

 Assert / assume
 ---------------

-As assert() do malloc() on failure we recommend to use the MATT\_ASSERT() macro to avoid entering into infinite loop into MATT internal methods called inside malloc/calloc...
+As assert() do malloc() on failure we recommend to use the MALT\_ASSERT() macro to avoid entering into infinite loop into MALT internal methods called inside malloc/calloc...

 	#include <common/Debug.h>

-	MATT_ASSERT(check == true);
+	MALT_ASSERT(check == true);

-Assertions are disabled for production but MATT provide a second macro (assume and assumeArg) which stay active but need an error message.
+Assertions are disabled for production but MALT provide a second macro (assume and assumeArg) which stay active but need an error message.

 	#include <common/Debug.h>